HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-3 Propagation.md

 Just because you can't see your target doesn't mean you can't reach it:

-- **Reflections**: Like bouncing a ball off a wall, your signal can bounce off buildings or other surfaces to reach a repeater
+- **Reflections**: Like bouncing a ball off a wall, your signal can bounce off buildings or other surfaces to reach a repeater.
 - **Knife-edge diffraction**: Radio waves can bend slightly around sharp edges — the way a shadow's edge is always a little soft because light bends around whatever's casting it.
 This lets signals reach a bit into the "shadow zone" behind mountains or tall buildings.

 #### Sky Wave Propagation